 If you have a visual product, the best way to introduce it is by creating a short video.
 It can be 1-2 minutes in length but should contain some essential facts about a product.

 For example, Rare Beauty by Selena Gomez provides makeup tutorials on Instagram to teach customers how to use its new eyeshadows.

 Design interactive product tours

-Instantly answer questions with chatbots
+Answer your customers’ questions with chatbots

 Onboarding is a process that requires different amounts of time and effort from different users.
 That’s why you should always be in touch with your customers to provide some help.
 To answer some FAQs, consider using a chatbot.
-As a result, new customers will receive instant answers to fundamental requests and resolve some issues in seconds.
+As a result, new customers will receive instant answers to fundamental requests and resolve some of their issues in seconds.
 With SendPulse’s chatbots, you can easily set up auto-replies in Telegram, Facebook, and Whatsapp.

-For example, Plum, a back-office solutions provider uses a chatbot to onboard new users.
+For example, Plum, a back-office solutions provider, uses a chatbot to onboard new users.